 And while it's true that most of the stars you see with the naked eye are

-quite unlike our own sun, most stars in the galaxy are much like our sun.
-We
+quite unlike our own sun, some 20 billions stars in the galaxy are much like

-just see the biggest and brightest stars, themselves not good hunting ground
+our sun.
+We just see the biggest and brightest stars, themselves not good

-for earth-like planets.
-But with perhaps over 90% of stars being more like
+hunting ground for earth-like planets.
+But with perhaps over 90% of stars being

-our sun even if we can't see them with the naked eye, that seems to easily
+more like our sun even if we can't see them with the naked eye, that seems to

 Of course, these stars must have planets or all bets are off.
 Fortunately, a